Zeta Andromedae: System

 The system is a spectroscopic binary whose is classified as an orange K-type giant with a mean apparent magnitude of +4.08.
 Due to brightness changes caused by the ellipsoidal shape of that object, the system is also an RS Canum Venaticorum-type variable star.
 It is a magnetically active star with a brightness that varies from magnitude +3.92 to +4.14 over a period of 17.77 days, and its spectrum shows strong and variable Ca II H and K lines.
 The orbital period of the binary is 17.77 days.
+The secondary could be either a K-type main sequence star or a white dwarf.

 The primary component of this binary system, Zeta Andromedae Aa, is one of the few stars who has been resolved using Doppler imaging and long-baseline infrared interferometry.
 With resolved images astronomers can recover additional information about this star.